-- (a) Where the issue is one of capability in terms of performance or competence, other than ill-health, the council will need to be in a position to establish or demonstrate the nature of the concerns.
-Evidence will be necessary in order to justify a further investigation. - (b) This might come from a variety of sources, e.g. performance appraisal records, inspection reports, etc. Where the council follows an established appraisal / performance management process, this can also provide an appropriate route to establishing issues suitable for referral to the Investigating & Disciplinary Committee (see Appendix 2). - (c) Where the issue is breakdown of trust and confidence, the council will need to be able to establish that the fault for the breakdown could reasonably be regarded as resting solely or substantially with the chief executive.
+- (b) This might come from a variety of sources, e.g. performance appraisal records, inspection reports, etc. Where the council follows an established appraisal / performance management process, this can also provide an appropriate route to establishing issues suitable for referral to the Investigating & Disciplinary Committee (see Appendix 2). - (c) Where the issue is breakdown of trust and confidence, the council will need to be able to establish that the fault for the breakdown could reasonably be regarded as resting solely or substantially with the chief executive.